Monthly U.S. Immigration Visa Bulletin [April 2026]

-View the January 2026 U.S. Visa Bulletin and find the latest family and employment-based priority dates for green card applicants.
+View the April 2026 U.S. Visa Bulletin and find the latest family- and employment-based priority dates affecting green card applicants.

 Table of Contents

-The U.S. Department of State has released the January 2026 Visa Bulletin, the latest update to the green card waiting list.
-This monthly bulletin visa USA helps green card applicants to understand how long they may need to wait to apply and receive approval.
+The U.S. Department of State has released the April 2026 Visa Bulletin, the latest update on green card availability and waiting times.

 Review these updates to see if your priority date has moved forward and find out whether you’re now eligible to file your green card application.